nestauk/daps_utils/README.md

 integrated batching functionality.
 A lot of the heavy-lifting of production development is abstracted away, allowing developers to do their own thing without having to worry too much about portability.

-On the issue of portability however problems can arise however when really putting `metaflow` flows into production.
+On the issue of portability, however, problems can arise however when really putting `metaflow` flows into production.
 The first is the environment - what if different parts of your production infrastructure are being developed on different operating systems (or even OS versions)?
 This is easy to fix - just containerize it with `docker`, obviously.